ssarwa/API-Management-ASE-AppGateway/Readme.md

 1. Custom Domain Name purchased (like on godaddy)
 2. Since we are using actual custom domain, procuring a SSL certificates (we used a wild card one from Azure Certificates Service) to use one for all our custom domains

-### Deployment flow for the resources and putting the pieces together
+### Deployment in sequence of resources and putting the pieces together
 The deployment process was in the sequence as below

 1. VNET with the following configurations: ase-internal-vnet